the-turing-way/the-turing-way/chapters/open_science.md

 ### Why open hardware?

 Open hardware allows researchers to understand exactly what their equipment's is doing, how it's doing it, and to verify that is doing it correctly rather than having to extend a degree of trust.
-Being aware of how the equipment that generates a scientific result works puts researchers on a firmer footing in assessing those results.
-Open hardware also makes science more reproducible reproduceable as researchers looking to verify results can do the same thing.
+Being aware of how the equipment that generates a result works puts researchers on a firmer footing in assessing those results.
+Open hardware also makes research more reproducible as researchers looking to verify results can do the same thing.

 Other benefits of open hardware include protection against lock-in.
 Proprietary software for core infrastructure increases the risk of becoming locked in by the vendor or technology.
 If this happens, researchers can be at the mercy of vendors' price increases and experience a lack of flexibility they can't easily and readily escape.
 Further, if researchers want to modify their equipment to better suit their needs it is much easier to do so (and may only be legal) in the case of open source hardware.

-### Elements of an Open-Source Hardware Project
+### Elements of an Open source Hardware Project

 Here are some files that you should consider sharing when publishing your open source hardware project.
 You are not required to post them all, but the more you share the more the community benefits.
 There is a lot of cross over here with files to include in open source software projects.

 - Overview / Introduction.
-Your open-source hardware project should include a general description of the hardware’s identity and purpose, written as much as possible for a general audience.
+Your open source hardware project should include a general description of the hardware’s identity and purpose, written as much as possible for a general audience.
 That is, explain what the project is and what it’s for before you get into the technical details.
 A good photo or rendering can help a lot here.
-- A license.
-This grants legal permission to anyone to re-use, modify and distribute your designs and hardware.
+- A licence.
+This grants legal permission to anyone to re-use, modify and distribute your designs and hardware accoring to the terms stated e.g. they must acknowledge your contribution.
 - Original Design Files.
 These are the original source files that you would use to make modifications to the hardware’s design.
-The act of sharing these files is the core practice of open-source hardware.
+The act of sharing these files is the core practice of open source hardware.
-  - Ideally, your open-source hardware project would be designed using a free and open-source software application, to maximize the ability of others to view and edit it.
+  - Ideally, your open source hardware project would be designed using a free and open source software application, to maximize the ability of others to view and edit it.
 For better or worse however, hardware design files are often created in proprietary programs and stored in proprietary formats.
 It is still essential to share these original design files; they constitute the original “source code” for the hardware.
 They are the very files that someone will need in order to contribute changes to a given design.
   - Try to make your design files easy for someone else to understand.
 Organize them in a logical way; comment complex aspects; note any unusual manufacturing procedures; etc.
   - Examples of Original Design Files include:
     - 2D drawings or computer-aided design (CAD) files, such as those used to describe two-dimensional laser cut, vinyl cut, or water-jet cut part, in their original format.